-MassMutual has some $547 billion worth of in-force insurance policies, as well as some $639 billion in assets under management (based on fiscal 2013 figures).
-The company's OppenheimerFunds unit is a top mutual fund manager, with some $233 billion in assets under management, and manages 86 funds in 86 countries.
+MassMutual has $651 billion in assets under management (based on fiscal 2014 figures).
+The company's OppenheimerFunds unit is a top mutual fund manager, with some $237 billion in assets under management, and manages 86 funds in 86 countries.

 In addition to MassMutual's operations in the US, where it is licensed in all states, the MassMutual International division has established subsidiaries or ventures in Chile, China, Hong Kong, and Japan, through which it focuses on new product development and broadened distribution in Asia, Europe, and Latin America.
 The majority of international sales come from products or channels developed within the last few years.